-District management is responsible for establishing, maintaining, and evaluating the adequacy of an internal accounting control structure is designed to ensure that assets of the District are protected from loss, theft, or misuse and to ensure adequate accounting data are compiled to allow for the preparation of financial statements in conformity with generally accepted accounting principles.
+District management is responsible for establishing, maintaining, and evaluating the adequacy of an internal accounting control structure.
+Internal accounting control structure is designed to ensure that assets of the District are protected from loss, theft, or misuse and to ensure adequate accounting data are compiled to allow for the preparation of financial statements in conformity with generally accepted accounting principles.
 Internal accounting controls are designed to provide reasonable, but not absolute, assurance that these objectives are met.